skytruong90/Books_Details/README.md

 I coded this in C++

 ## Purpose:
-a) define a struct 'books' with fields name (string type and size 20) and author (string type and size 20)
+1. define a struct 'books' with fields name (string type and size 20) and author (string type and size 20)
-b) declare an array a[50] of the above struct
+2. declare an array a[50] of the above struct
-c) input the number of books
+3. input the number of books
-c) provide input specifications of the books
+4. provide input specifications of the books
-d) print out the details of the books
+5. print out the details of the books

 ## Here is a Live Demo: